-Once something found mainly in health food stores and Middle Eastern restaurants, hummus is now pretty much mainstream and available in nearly every local supermarket.
-I've found most of the grocery store versions of this garlicky, lemony garbanzo bean paste to be uninspired and not all that authentic, but fortunately it's really easy to make your own hummus at home, and we make sure to have the ingredients on hand for whenever a hummus craving hits!
+Once something found mainly in health food stores and Middle Eastern restaurants, hummus is now a mainstream snacktime staple available in every local supermarket.
+I've found most of the grocery store versions of this garlicky, lemony garbanzo bean purée to be uninspired and not all that authentic, but fortunately it's really easy to make your own hummus at home, and we make sure to have the ingredients on hand for whenever a hummus craving hits!

 I make this with good quality canned garbanzo beans, but you can of course cook dried ones too and use those.
 Sesame tahini is usually available at health food stores or in the nut butter aisle of markets like Whole Foods.
 It's a peanut-butter-like paste made from sesame seeds and a must-have ingredient in hummus.
 Make sure you stir it thoroughly before using as the oil seperates.

 - 2 14-ounce cans garbanzo beans (chickpeas), drained